zenorocha/liferay-learn/docs/dxp/7.x/en/users-and-permissions/roles-and-permissions/assigning-users-to-roles.md

 | ---------------- | --------- |
 | Throughout the Virtual Instance (global) | User Groups <br />Organizations <br />Sites <br />Segments <br />Individual Users |

-Assign Users to a Regular Role in the Assignees tab of the Add/Edit Role form.
-To make these assignments,
+You can assign Users to a Regular Role in the Assignees tab of the Add/Edit Role form.

 1. Go to Control Panel &rarr; Users &rarr; Roles, and click on a Regular Role.